-- The MMU recommends that there be an explicit requirement that capacity resource offers in the day-ahead energy market be competitive, where competitive is defined to be the short run marginal cost of the units, including flexible operating parameters.
+- competitive is defined to be the short run marginal cost of the units.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that Capacity Performance resources be required to perform without excuses.
 Resources that do not perform should not be paid regardless of the reason for nonperformance.
 (Priority: High.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that the market data posting rules be modified to allow the disclosure of expected performance, actual performance, shortfall and bonus MW during a PAI by area without the requirement that more than three market participants' data be aggregated for posting.
 (Priority: Low.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that PJM require actual seasonal tests as part of the Summer/Winter Capability Testing rules, that the number of tests be limited, and that the ambient conditions under which the tests are performed be defined.
 (Priority: Medium.
 First reported Q1 2022.
 Status: Not adopted.) - The MMU recommends that PJM select the time and day that a unit undergoes Net Capability Verification Testing, not the unit owner, and that this information not be communicated in advance to the unit owner.
 (Priority: Medium.
-First reported Q2 2022.
+New recommendation.
 Status: Not adopted.)